How Does CBD Water Stack Up Against More Traditional Methods?

 CBD water is a great innovation.
 It has a high level of bioavailability.
 The fact that no solid materials are involved may make CBD water more effective than CBD edibles.

-Lastly, CBD water may be more effective than some CBD softgels.
+CBD water may be more effective than some CBD softgels.
 However, Joy Organics implements the same microemulsion technology that’s found in CBD water.
-Therefore, Joy Organics CBD Softgels are up to 4 times more bioavailable than regular softgels.
-This makes Joy Organics one of the most potent CBD products out there.
+Therefore, Joy Organics CBD Softgels are up to two times more bioavailable than regular softgels or oil-based products.
+This makes Joy Organics softgels one of the most potent CBD products out there.

 At the end of the day, it all comes down to preferences.
 CBD water is an easy way to consume CBD.
 With that being said, it can be the most expensive.
 Unless you’re Daddy Warbucks, CBD water can’t be your number one source of water intake.
 But hey, if a bottle or two won’t break the bank, then CBD water is a solid way to go!